arangodb-helper/arangodb/README.md

 ## Future plans

-- Allow starter with agent to be removed from cluster
+- Allow starter with Agent to be removed from cluster
 - Enable cluster to be updated in a controlled manner.

 ## Technical explanation as to what happens